 For each pixel $(h, w)$, we obtain the semantic probability $P_{sem}(h, w) \in \mathbb{R}^{S}$ and the depth probability distribution $P_{depth}(h, w) \in \mathbb{R}^{D}$ via a softmax operation.
 The semantic segmentation provides a measure of whether a pixel corresponds to a physically meaningful structure in the 3D scene.
 Assuming that class $0$ represents free space, we define the non-empty probability of a pixel as

 Furthermore, we quantify the geometric uncertainty of projected depths along each camera ray using the cumulative distribution of the predicted depth distribution.
-Specifically, for each pixel $(h, w)$ and depth bin $d$, we define a cumulative depth confidence as
+To be specific, for each pixel $(h, w)$ and depth bin $d$, we define a cumulative depth confidence as

 which serves as a proxy for depth uncertainty.
-A low cumulative probability indicates an foreground-dominated depth bin, whereas a high value suggests a more ambiguous geometric estimate.
+A low cumulative probability indicates a foreground-dominated depth bin, whereas a high value suggests a more ambiguous geometric estimate.

 Together with the semantic prior, these two probabilities enable us to identify and discard ambiguous or low-quality image positions before lifting the image features into the 3D voxel space.
 We construct a binary mask that suppresses pixels with a high likelihood of belonging to free space or exhibiting unreliable geometric estimates.